 In addition, three three-year plans, in line with Group strategy and revised annually, are overseen by Management.
 They include:

-- A product master plan that relates to the development of the product range, - An industrial and logistics master plan for production facilities, - A master plan for information systems.
+- A PSMP (Products and Solutions Master Plan) which relates to the development of the range of products and solutions, - An industrial and logistics master plan for production facilities, - A master plan for information systems.

 Preparation of financial statements